Search for emerging jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Data and Simulated Events

 The multijet QCD background~\cite{ATL-PHYS-PUB-2019-017} was generated using \PYTHIA[8.230] with dijet production matrix elements calculated at LO.
 The \NNPDF[2.3lo] PDF set is used for matrix element generation, showering, and multi-parton interactions, with the A14 set of parameters.

 Samples of $t\bar{t}$ events were used to determine their contribution to the background.
 These were produced at next-to-leading-order (NLO) with \textsc{Powheg Box v2}~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd} using $h_{\mathrm{damp}} = 1.5~m_{t}$~\cite{ ATL-PHYS-PUB-2020-023}, then interfaced with \PYTHIA[8.230] for parton showering and hadronization.
 The decays of hadrons containing $b$ and $c$ quarks common in $t\bar{t}$ decays are performed by \textsc{EvtGen 1.6.0}~\cite{Lange:2001uf}.
-The contribution of $t\bar{t}$ events are negligible after the analysis selections (described in Section~\ref{sec:selection}), and therefore are not considered in the background estimate.
+The contribution of $t\bar{t}$ events was less than $0.1\%$ in the search region after the analysis selections (described in Section~\ref{sec:selection}), and therefore are not considered in the background estimate.